Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 		J23106-RBS_STD-LacI-rpoC-g2
 2. **possible_labware** (_dict_): a dictionary where every value is a dictionary containing a data frame corresponding to the values where _value_ will be searched and the labware associated with that data frame.

-    The dataframe containing the different values should be under the key "Map Names" and the labware associated under the "Opentrons Place" key.
-In addition, the dictionary's values should have a third item with the key "Label" to recognize the item in case of the _value_ being more than once in a specific data frame.
+    The data frame containing the different values should be under the "Map Names" key, and the labware associated under the "Opentrons Place" key.
+In addition, the dictionary's values should have a third item with the key "Label" to recognize the item in case the _value_ is more than once in a specific data frame.

     For instance: